McCartneyAC/Back_of_the_Envelope/README.md

   * problem with `prop("x", as.name(indvariable()))` ?
 What's up with that.
 * Allow `describe_by()` groupings with a material switch and a dropdown menu.
 * `dplyr::filter()` regression on data subgroups.

+## The Deep Future To Do List
+* Binary Outcome Mixed Effects

 ## User Feedback:
 * ~For the Correlation table, you may want to rotate your x-axis labels 45 or 90 degrees.
 Getting a lot of overlap for files with > 20 factors~